yianni-ververis/qlik-sense-wordpress-plugin/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/qlik-sense` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/qlik-sense` directory, or install the plugin through the WordPress plugins screen directly by searching for "Qlik".
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Go to "Qlik Sense" settings and add the host, virtual proxy and the app id
 - then add the shortcode into your posts "[qlik-sense-object qvid="ZwjJQq" height="400" nointeraction="true"]"